opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 2. Select **Add alerting monitor** from the **Alerting** context menu dropdown, as shown in the following image.

 ![add-detector](https://github.com/vagimeli/project-website/assets/105296784/92dede31-0eb2-4534-b91e-510333713067)
 ##### Figure 5.
-Visualization showing Anomaly Detection context menu dropdown.
+Visualization showing Alerting context menu dropdown.

-3. Choose **Create new detector** or **Associate existing detector**.
+3. Choose **Create new monitor** or **Associate existing monitor**.
-- If you choose to create a new detector, input the required information under **Detector details** and **Model Features**.
+- If you choose to create a new monitor, input the required information under **Monitor details**.
-- If you choose to associate an existing detector, select a detector from the dropdown list under **Select detector to associate**.
+- If you choose to associate an existing monitor, select a monitor from the dropdown list under **Select monitor to associate**.

-4. Select **Create detector** or **Associate detector**, as applicable, to add the detector to your visualization, as shown in the following images.
+4. Select **Create monitor** or **Associate monitor**, as applicable, to add the monitor to your visualization, as shown in the following images.

 | Create new monitor                    | Associate existing monitor            |
 |:-------------------------------------:|:-------------------------------------:|